 1993/95 Fender “Jeff Beck” Custom Shop Stratocaster

-The guitar is kind of a hybrid of couple of other guitars, and it features three custom-wound single-coil pickups by John Suhr, rosewood fretboard with Dunlop 6150 fretwire and a split Wilkinson roller nut.
+The guitar is kind of a hybrid of a couple of other guitars, and it features three custom-wound single-coil pickups by John Suhr, a rosewood fretboard with Dunlop 6150 fretwire, and a split Wilkinson roller nut.

 Jeff was supposedly partially responsible for the Strat Plus model.
-In 1987 he ordered a custom guitar from Fender, which was to style same color as the Ford 32 Coupe featured in the movie “American Graffiti”.
-Fender made the guitar, but Jeff stepped out of the deal, so company decided to release the guitar under the name “Strat Plus”. (if you wanna know more about these specifics visit: XefriGuitars: The Fender Stratocaster “Strat” Plus Series).
+In 1987 he ordered a custom guitar from Fender, which was styled the same color as the Ford 32 Coupe featured in the movie “American Graffiti”.
+Fender made the guitar, but Jeff stepped out of the deal, so the company decided to release the guitar under the name “Strat Plus”.

-Jeff’s Signature models was released a couple of years after the Strat Plus, and it didn’t feature yellow “American Graffiti” finish, but came in Vintage White, Surf Green and Midnight Purple.
-The yellow Strat Plus guitars often get confused as the “Jeff Beck prototype” which is not the case.
+Jeff’s Signature model was released a couple of years after the Strat Plus, and it didn’t feature a yellow “American Graffiti” finish but came in Vintage White, Surf Green, and Midnight Purple.
+The yellow Strat Plus guitars often get confused with the “Jeff Beck prototype” which is not the case.

-First series of Jeff Beck Signature Stratocaster guitar featured ’50s U-shape maple neck with rosewood fingerboard, Gold Lace Sensor pickups (single-colis in the neck and middle position, and a humbucker in the bridge), and a TBX tone circuit.
+First series of Jeff Beck Signature Stratocaster guitars featured a ’50s U-shape maple neck with rosewood fingerboard, Gold Lace Sensor pickups (single-coils in the neck and middle position, and a humbucker in the bridge), and a TBX tone circuit.

 Perhaps one of Jeff’s favorite Strats from this series was a green model with Little Richard’s name engraved into it, which ended up being split in half after an incident on stage.
 Jeff had it glued back together, but he strictly keeps it at his house since.

 Fender “Jeff Beck” Signature Stratocaster (Post 2001)